White Noise (2022 film): Development

-On July 28, 2004, Barry Sonnenfeld was set to direct the film adaptation of White Noise from a script by Stephen Schiff.
+On July 28, 2004, Barry Sonnenfeld was set to direct the film adaptation of Don DeLillo's White Noise from a script by Stephen Schiff.
 In 2016, Uri Singer acquired the rights to the book and pushed the project into development.
 On October 17, 2016, Michael Almereyda was set to write and direct the film adaptation.
 On January 13, 2021, it was revealed that Noah Baumbach would be adapting and directing the film for Netflix producing alongside David Heyman and Uri Singer.

 Casting

 On December 22, 2020, Adam Driver and Greta Gerwig were cast in the film.
 In April 2021, Raffey Cassidy, May Nivola and Sam Nivola joined the cast of the film.
 In June 2021, Jodie Turner-Smith entered negotiations to join the cast.
 She would confirm her involvement the next month, as well as revealing Don Cheadle would star as well.
 In August 2021, it was announced André Benjamin had joined the cast of the film.